 TIP: Double clicking the file SaveData.IMG saves time running the wizard.

 The folder Public (in Windows XP known as All Users) contains documents and settings which apply to all users.
 For example, if there is a shortcut available in the subfolder Desktop of the folder Public, it will be shown on the desktop of all user accounts (the same applies to the folder Favorites).
-If a certain settings must apply to all users accounts, it is prefered to change the content of the folder Public (if possible) in stead of changing all user accounts individually.
+If certain settings or files apply to all users accounts, it is preferred to change the content of the folder Public (if possible) instead of changing all user accounts individually.
 Files which have to be available by all users can be stored in the subfolders Public Documents, Public Downloads, Public Music, Public Pictures or Public Videos.
 The folder containing the Start menu shortcuts which apply to all users has been moved (compared to Windows XP) to the folder C:\ProgramData\Microsoft\Windows\Start Menu.

 Default settings for a new user account